Polish Communist Party (2002): 2000s electoral efforts

 In the 2010 Polish local elections, the party formed an election committee (Red Wrocław Election Committee) and put forward candidates for the Wrocław city council.
-In the 2011 Polish parliamentary election, individual members of the KPP started to the Sejm from the lists of the SLD or PPP.
+The committee won 135 votes in the city of Wrocław, which amounted to 0.07% of the popular vote there.
+In the 2011 Polish parliamentary election, an individual member of the KPP, Lech Fabiańczyk, ran for the Sejm from the SLD list in Sejm Constituency no. 40.